tkalejandro/microfrontend-training/README.md

 ### Naming bug

 Make sure the remote names never have the same ID of an element.
 This will provoke some errors.
 Because the ID will make a global variable, and  the remote code from webpack is already global variable.
 And oc, this makes problem.

+# Section 4 - Linking Multiple Apps Together

+In this section the main purpose of learning is how to link all microfrontends using frameworks.
+For this case we will have a fake company with Marketing , Authentication and Dashboard Team.
+DONT FORGET, the 4, the container

+## Arquitecture decissions

+Overall some great tips:
+- Dont share states, components between projects.
+Keep them totally isolated, maybe in the future we change the framework.
+- To communicate maybe between projects, we need to use the container, but this container should never asumme what kind of framework the other project is using.
+For that, we will use callbacks and events.
+The logic should be very generic.
+- CSS should not affect other projects.
+Keep it isolated , scoped.
+- Version control.
+It could be monorepo or separate repo.
+At the it doesnt matter unless we keep the good practices.
+- Container should have the power to use later version of an app or a specific version of the project.